MJakobs97/simulcamsys/README.md

 # Simulcamsys #

-A python-based application intended to provide automated BLE connectivity and simultaneous shutter control over multiple GoPro cameras.
+A python-based command line application intended to provide automated BLE connectivity and simultaneous shutter control over multiple GoPro cameras.
 Developed to make use of a raspberry pi's GPIO-pins to react to momentary buttons as well as one 5v line input, for use on other systems this input handling should be adjusted.

 ## Legal disclaimer ##